Psychological or psychiatric injuries may include work related stress, anxiety, depression or post traumatic stress disorder

 WorkCover or the self-insurer will supply these factors to your employer to give them an opportunity to respond.

-Once the employer’s response has been received, you will have the opportunity to provide any additional information before a final decision is made.
+Once the employer’s response has been received, you will have the opportunity to provide any additional information before a final decision is made about your claim for psychological injury workers compensation.

-The onus is on you to prove your claim in all circumstances
+The onus is on you to prove your psychological claims

-Once the workers’ compensation insurer gathers all the information it requires, it will determine your claim and inform both you, and your employer, of the decision.
+Once the workers’ compensation insurer gathers all the information it requires for your psychological injury claim, it will determine your claim and inform both you, and your employer, of the decision.

 Claims Have Time Limits